Kanomble/celery_blast/README.md

 Per default it will create a database for the input sequences, e.g. if you submit following cmd:
 `makeblastdb -in .\prot_1_db.faa -dbtype prot -taxid 1140 -blastdb_version 5` you will create a database for the bw_prot_db.faa.
 The `-taxid` parameter is used to assign the taxonomic node 1140 (*Synechococcus elongatus* 7492) to all sequences that reside in the `bw_prot_db.faa` fasta file.
 If you have mutliple fasta files that needs to get formatted with the `makeblastdb` program, there are two options.
-First, you can path multiple fasta files to the `-in` parameter.
+First, you can pass multiple fasta files to the `-in` parameter.
 Secondly, after formatting each fasta individually, you can create a `.pal` database alias file that lists all existing databases or you can use the `blastdb_aliastool` program to create this alias file for you.
-If they have the same taxonomic node you can parse the taxid with the `-taxid` parameter to the program, if not use the `-taxid_map` parameter.
+If they have the same taxonomic node you can pass the taxid with the `-taxid` parameter to the program, if not use the `-taxid_map` parameter.

 ```` Bash
 makeblastdb -in .\prot_1_db.faa -dbtype prot -taxid 1140 -blastdb_version 5